MokhtarKhamam/test-unifi-solution/README.md

 sections folder for define a componennt related to any route. utils folder for global api configurations and global functions that I use in all pages.

+# somthing I could't complete
+filter reported bike thefts by date range.(could't find which param I have to send in the API to filter by date)

 # Contact
 email: Mokhtar.khamam123@gmail.com
 phone: +963949386763